 Some Context

-Their natural range wasn’t very large, primarily a swath of East Texas into neighboring Oklahoma and Arkansas.
-However they have spread more generally through the southern Midwest and beyond thanks to human intervention.
+Their natural, original range (above) wasn’t very large, primarily a swath of East Texas into neighboring Oklahoma and Arkansas.
+However they have spread widely through the southern Midwest and beyond thanks to human intervention.
 Much of its concentration overlaps with lands historically occupied by Native Americans of the Osage Nation.
 So that explains the plant’s most common name.

 It’s quite useful.
 Settlers of European descent planted lines of Osage Oranges to create hedgerows before the invention of barbed wire.
 The wood also displays a number of desirable qualities, such as being quite strong, pliant and resistant to rot.
 It was prized by Native Americans for making hunting bows, which is why French settlers called it bois d’arc (literally “bow wood”).
 Also it burns long and hot, making it an ideal fuel.
 I’m actually a little surprised that it’s not more commercially harvested because it seems to have a lot of attractive features.